Adult Harrier relaxing at home in a family setting

 Hip dysplasia requiring management $25,000–$45,000

-Among medium-large breeds, the Harrier's combination of modest purchase price, low grooming costs, general health, and excellent lifespan makes it one of the more economical long-term ownership profiles available.
+Put next to other medium-large breeds, the Harrier's mix of a moderate purchase price, close-to-nothing grooming costs, a generally clean bill of health, and a long, healthy lifespan makes for one of the more favorable long-term ownership pictures you'll find in the Hound Group.

 FAQ